NoMeansNowastaken/KarutaSniper/README.md

 Note that sometimes the ocr can misread names and pick up cards you dont want.
 This is especially true for reading print numbers, so expect falses until it is improved

+If you see something like H1 in the update notice, you should probably update as it stands for hotfix and usually fixes major bugs

 ## Feature Explanation